Tips for Painting Oak Cabinets

 Cabinet Paint Options

 My favorite paint for cabinets is Pro Classic acrylic semi-goss from Sherwin Williams.
 It is an excellent product that is very durable.
 The paint levels out when sprayed, or rolled, for an ultra smooth finish.
 Pro Classic dries fast so you can apply the second coat the same day.
+Update 9/8/18 - For cabinet painting, I have since switched from Pro Classic to Emerald Urethane enamel in the semi-gloss finish.
+This paint is more durable and dries harder than Pro Classic.

 For fans of Benjamin Moore, Impervo is another popular paint for cabinets, although I have no personal experience with it.
 Advance is another popular Benjamin Moore paint often used for cabinets, but Advance takes a long time to fully cure.
 When choosing a cabinet paint, it's important to choose a product that's durable and levels when applied.